 You might have loved fetishizing the President when Obama was in power.
 It was certainly easy for liberals to fetishize the symbolism of the first black American president (at the expense of looking soberly at his actions).
 But those eight years and the fetishization of Bill Clinton at an earlier time (not to mention that of Ronald Reagan, who has been invoked as a model by Republicans and, inexplicably, increasingly by Democrats, including Obama) helped to legitimate the current fetishization of Trump by his “base.”
 (Feel the Bern, anyone?
 Even, as with Sanders, when the political discourse is the most sane this country has had in almost a century, liberals insist on the manic transformation of a politician into a savior .)

-The other day I listened to a podcast about journalism in the age of Trump, and heard liberals talk about this country’s evident turn toward facism.
-It is no longer easy for smart liberals to ignore the fact that Trump (or what he symptomizes) did not arise overnight, no longer easy to ignore the suffering taking place among the 95% in the U.S., many of whom are among the 63 million who voted for Trump.
+The other day I listened to a podcast about journalism in the age of Trump, and heard centrists (sometimes called “liberals” in the US, but more increasingly referred to as centrists) talk about this country’s evident turn toward facism.
+It is no longer easy for smart centrists to ignore the fact that Trump (or what he symptomizes) did not arise overnight, no longer easy to ignore the suffering taking place among the 95% in the U.S., many of whom are among the 63 million who voted for Trump.
 But it’s still verboten to use the actual word capitalism, so even the most politically overt speaker (a prominent magazine editor) could only refer to the more genteel stand-ins for the word capitalism – currently “de-industrialization” and “globalization.”
 As if such conditions are inevitable natural events that humans could not have opposed.
 But such overt discourse would puncture the superficially repressed fact that most if not all American liberals actually believe in the delusional dream of neoliberalism.
 How otherwise to explain the reluctance to even use the word capitalism, or to even refer to the inevitability of capitalism’s very dependence on globalization and de-industrialization?

 Speaking of which, Derrida had extremely interesting views on the term globalization, a term he refused in favor of mondialisation.
 I first read about this in his interview about 9/11, published in 2003 in the book Philosophy in a time of Terror.
 But for an excellent synopsis of his refusal of the term, read the first four paragraphs on this link

-You’d have to say that with his attention to such differences, Derrida was the anti-liberal.
-Personally, I’ve always been more afraid of liberals than of the Right.
-Because liberals, they walk among us.
+You’d have to say that with his attention to such differences, Derrida was the anti-centrist.
+Personally, I’ve always been more afraid of centrists than of the Right.
+Because centrists, they walk among us.
 And they seem so nice.